tizonia/tizonia-openmax-il/README.md

 ```

-Finally you can add your Spotify and Google Play Music and SoundCloud login
+Finally you can add your Spotify, Google Play Music and SoundCloud login
 details in Tizonia's config file located at
 _$HOME/.config/tizonia/tizonia.conf_